pagkly/Zed/Investopedia3/How the Stock Market Capitalization-to-GDP Ratio Is Used.md

 The use of the stock market capitalization-to-GDP ratio increased in prominence after Warren Buffett once commented that it was "probably the best single measure of where valuations stand at any given moment."1

-It is a measure of the total value of all publicly traded stocks in a market divided by that economy's [gross domestic product](https://www.investopedia.com/terms/g/gdp.asp) (GDP).
+It is a measure of the total value of all publicly traded stocks in a market divided by that economy's [[gross domestic product]](https://www.investopedia.com/terms/g/gdp.asp) (GDP).
 The ratio compares the value of all stocks at an aggregate level to the value of the country's total output.
 The result of this calculation is the percentage of GDP that represents stock market value.

-To calculate the total value of all publicly traded stocks in the U.S., most analysts use [The Wilshire 5000 Total Market Index](https://www.investopedia.com/terms/w/wilshire5000equityindex.asp), which is an index that represents the value of all stocks in the U.S. markets.
+To calculate the total value of all publicly traded stocks in the U.S., most analysts use [[The Wilshire 5000 Total Market Index]](https://www.investopedia.com/terms/w/wilshire5000equityindex.asp), which is an index that represents the value of all stocks in the U.S. markets.
 The quarterly GDP is used as the denominator in the ratio calculation.

 Typically, a result that is greater than 100% is said to show that the market is overvalued, while a value of around 50%, which is near the historical average for the U.S. market, is said to show undervaluation.
 If the valuation ratio falls between 50% and 75%, the market can be said to be modestly undervalued.